acircleda/jetstream/README.md

 Add custom aircraft icons to the `icons/` directory and update the type/category lookup files:
 - `includes/type_lookup.json`
 - `includes/category_lookup.json`

-### Map Styling
-Modify the tile layer URL in `config.js` to change the map appearance.

 ### Data Processing
 Extend the logic in `includes/logic_checks.js` to customize route validation rules.